hydpy-dev/hydpy/hydpy/docs/rst/installation.rst

 ------------------------------

-If you want to contribute to the development of  *HydPy* or implement new models, please see the :ref:`development` section.
+If you want to contribute to the development of  *HydPy* or implement new models, please see the :ref:`developer_guide` section.
 If you want to apply *HydPy* only, you should start with a stable version available under `releases`_.

 You are probably interested in using the latest version of *HydPy*, which has the